 Provider Description: WSU Whatcom County Extension SNAP-Ed

-WSU Whatcom County Extension SNAP-Ed, also known as “Food $ense”, has provided hands-on nutrition education in Whatcom County since 2004.
-We are a community nutrition education program for low income households.
-Serving approximately 3,000 Whatcom County residents, WSU Whatcom SNAP-Ed reaches youth, adults, and families with limited incomes to develop skills and behaviors to eat more healthfully and be more physically active.
-Our focus is to support and encourage healthy food choices by providing participants with the knowledge to select, prepare and consume healthy meals for themselves and their families.
+WSU Whatcom County Extension SNAP-Ed, previously known as “Food $ense”, has provided hands-on nutrition education in Whatcom County since 2004.
+We are a community nutrition education program for low-income households.
+Serving approximately 12,000 Whatcom County residents, WSU Whatcom SNAP-Ed reaches older youth, adults, and families with limited incomes to develop skills and behaviors to eat more healthfully and be more physically active.
+Our focus is to support and encourage healthy food choices and increase equitable access to foods for all community members and their families.

 Meet our Team!